 Project operations would involve scheduled train service along the HSR guideway, as well as inspection and maintenance along the railroad right-of-way; at stations and structures; and on fencing, power system, positive train control, and communications facilities.
 Operational activities are described in Chapter 2, Alternatives.
 All of the project alternatives would be operated in existing transportation corridors north of Gilroy.
 Alternatives 1, 2, and 4 would continue in an existing rail corridor to downtown Gilroy, while Alternative 3 would travel east through east Gilroy across agricultural lands.
-Land uses adjacent to existing rail corridors have been historically exposed to increased levels of noise from train and vehicular traffic and these land uses have continued to operate.
+Existing transportation corridors are already exposed to increased levels of noise from train and vehicular traffic.
 HSR train noise would be intermittent and of short duration at any given location as HSR trains travel along the alignment; for those portions on viaduct, train noise would be very low, reduced to less than 100 decibels at 15 feet from the source (see Section 3.4 for a full discussion of train noise).
 For those portions on embankment, noise would diminish to less than 100 decibels 75 feet from the source.
 Although noise barriers would be constructed where appropriate to shield sensitive receptors, severe noise impacts would remain at some locations.
-For Alternative 4, the new four-quadrant gates at the existing at-grade crossings through the Monterey Corridor and Morgan Hill and Gilroy Subsections would require the use of train horns.
-Intermittent train noise from HSR service would not result in a substantial change in land use patterns, such as the conversion of residential or agricultural land uses to other land uses.
-Mitigation measures to reduce noise and vibration impacts are discussed in Section 3.4.7, Mitigation Measures, of this Final EIR/EIS.
+For Alternative 4, the new four-quadrant gates at the existing atgrade crossings through the Monterey Corridor and Morgan Hill and Gilroy Subsections would require the use of train horns.
+Introduction of a new source of noise into portions of the project constructed within existing transportation corridors would not be as noticeable as train noise in the rural portions of the alignment, but most of the land uses south and east of Gilroy are agricultural or rangeland, with few rural residences scattered throughout.
+Intermittent train noise would not alter land use patterns.

-The Gilroy MOWF (either the south Gilroy sites or east Gilroy) and the MOWS near Turner Island Road would operate primarily during off-peak hours.
-The MOWF is an extensive facility, would be brightly lit (though lighting would be directed inward), and would also be a source of additional noise in the area.
+The Gilroy MOWF (either the south Gilroy sites or east Gilroy) and the MOWS near Turner Island Road would operate primarily during off-peak hours; these facilities would be brightly lit and a source of additional noise in the area.
 Because the predominant land uses in the vicinity of the proposed maintenance facilities are industrial (for the South Gilroy MOWF sites) or vacant/agricultural (for the East Gilroy MOWF), nighttime activities, noise, and light would not be expected to result in changes in land use patterns (Section 3.14, Agricultural Farmland).
-The MOWS is a smaller facility.
-The MOWS also has lighting (directed inward) and additional noise and is located in an agricultural setting, but the additional light and noise would not be expected to result in any change in dominant land use patterns, as it would be an isolated facility along Henry Miller Road that would not result in any activities that would cause change in adjacent agricultural use.